 Athletes with a GPA of at least 3.85 (94 or better) are eligible to be named to the First All-Academic Team.
 Second Team athletes include those whose GPAs are 3.7 – 3.84 (87 to 93).
 Athletes with 3.5 – 3.69 GPAs (80-86) are recognized on the Honorable Mention Team.
 In addition to GPA, class rank (where applicable) is reviewed.
 Only traditional core academic classes will be considered when evaluating transcripts of applicants that are on the border of one team to another.

 Absolute Fencing Gear has also pledged $10,000 in scholarships for the All-Academic Team program.
 One female and one male applicant will receive $4,000 each based on both their GPA and essay.
 Two additional applicants will receive $1,000 each based on their submitted essay.

-Note: Two letters of recommendation are required to be eligible for the Absolute Fencing Gear scholarships.
+Note: One letter of recommendation are required to be eligible for the Absolute Fencing Gear scholarships.

 Read the story on the 2017-18 Team and Scholarship winners here.

 The Connor Porter Memorial Scholarship was created in 2013 through a generous donation from Connor's family members - Trish and Shannon Porter.